+SSLIP: Automated Radon-Assisted and Rotation-Corrected Identification of Complex HCP Slip System Activity Fields from DIC Data: Methodology

 The virtual experiment, originally designed as the ultimate challenge for the SSLIP methodology \cite{Vermeij2022AutomatedData}, incorporates four overlapping slip systems from different slip families that represent the possible complexity of slip activity in an HCP material.
-The displacement field $\vec{u}$ is generated using the following slip systems: Basal-3 (\#3), PrismI-3 (\#6), PyrICA-9 (\#21), and PyrII-5 (\#29). \autoref{fig:HCPvirtualexperiment}(a) already showed the effective strain field $E_{\text{eff}}$, based on the displacement gradient tensor $\mathbf{H}^{exp}$, which is calculated by taking the gradient of the displacement field:
+The displacement field $\vec{u}$ is generated using the following slip systems: Basal-3 (\#3), PrismI-3 (\#6), PyrICA-9 (\#21), and PyrII-5 (\#29).
+As an example, "PrismI-3 (\#6)" refers to the third system of the first order Prismatic slip system family, which is the sixth slip system overall. \autoref{fig:HCPvirtualexperiment}(a) already showed the effective strain field $E_{\text{eff}}$, based on the displacement gradient tensor $\mathbf{H}^{exp}$, which is calculated by taking the gradient of the displacement field:

 The effective strain $E_{\text{eff}}$ is a shear-dominated strain measure indicative of slip, derived from the in-plane components of $\mathbf{H}^{exp}$ \cite{Paupler1988G.0070168938}: